JanPoonthong/dotflies/git.md

-git revert <hash> # To revert back to commit stage git reset --hard origin/master # Reset to lastest commit git reset --hard @~1 # minus one from origin/master
+git revert <hash> # To revert back to commit stage git reset --hard origin/master # Reset to lastest commit git reset --hard @~1 # minus one from origin/master git commit --amend -m "New commit message" # Change the message of the latest commit
 ```

 ### Merge